holtrace2tex

 "Theorem (ONE_OR_PRIME).
 Fix p ∈ ℕ. Then p = 1 or p is prime if and only if we have n = 1 or n = p for each n ∈ ℕ such that n divides p."

 This was the original motivation for HOLTrace: making it easier for readers of a paper to see what a theorem checked by HOL Light says.
 Hopefully the tool is less error-prone than an author carrying out a similar conversion by hand.
-(For earlier work, see the journal Formalized Mathematics reporting what was checked by Mizar.)

 This tool includes printouts of axioms and definitions, but currently does not check for anything unusual in these.
 Also, the tool's conversion from traced theorems to output is not necessarily invertible, although the tool tries harder than HOL Light's default pretty-printer to avoid creating ambiguities.